-- 1 Background

-- 2 Systematic review evidence
+2 Systematic review evidence

 - 3 Evidence summary and recommendations

+- 3.1 Notes on the recommendations

-- 4 References
+- 4 Appendices

-- 5 Appendices
+- 5 References

-Rapidly growing tumours are more likely to quickly enlarge to a size of more than 2cm diameter.
-[1]
+Rapidly growing tumours are more likely to quickly enlarge to a size of more than 2cm diameter.^[1]

 Basal cell carcinoma (BCC) is generally regarded as a slow-growing tumour.
 Features of BCCs reported to be associated with rapid growth include those at the periocular site (particularly when recurrent, large, or in men).
 [2]